 Sales of certain commodities are provisionally priced such that the price is not settled until a predetermined future date based on the market price at that time.
 Revenue on these sales is initially recognized at the current market price.
-The receivables relating to provisionally priced sales are marked to market at each reporting date using the forward price for the period equivalent to that outlined in the contract.
+The receivables relating to provisionally priced sales are marked to market at each reporting date using the forward price for the period equivalent to that outlined in the contract at MRA and by using the current market price at the end of each reporting period at Björkdal.
 This mark to market adjustment is recognized in revenue but is not considered to be revenue from contracts with customers.